Develop the mind of a CHAMPION! Dr. G's most popular CDs will help you perform your BEST when it counts the MOST!

 How do kids get to this burnout stage?
 One of the major reasons for our kids burning out has to do with all the adults involved in their sport.
 Specifically I’m referring to you as the parent and the coaches.
 If there’s too much pressure coming from you, too much focus on winning, excelling, and beating others, if there’s anger and disrespect sent their way whenever they fail, if there’s humiliation waiting for them after a particularly poor performance, if their coaches are continually negative and demeaning, if they are physically overworked on a consistent basis, then sooner or later these experiences will gradually accumulate and completely drain the fun out of the sport replacing it with hatred.
 When this happens, burnout will follow.

 At this stage, your best bet as a parent is to somehow help your children recapture the fun that was once theirs (if this is possible) or else to very supportively and lovingly help them find another sport to get involved with.
 This means that you may have to actually give them permission to quit!
 This means that you may have to give up on your dreams!
 By no means should you ever resort to bribing, coercing, or trying to convince your child-athlete to continue in the sport when he/she is locked in this phase.
 Even if a son or daughter has tremendous talent and ability, you must still allow him/her the freedom to leave the sport if he/she so chooses.
 Forcing a child to stay in the sport because of all of your investments of time, money and energy, or because you don’t want him/her to “throw away his/her potential and regret it later” are in your best interests, not your child’s.
-If you do choose to force your son or daughter to stay for these reasons despite very clear and consistent messages from him/her to the contrary, then ultimately you’ll end up doing a lot of psychological and emotional damage to them, not to mention to your relationship with them.
+If you do choose to force your son or daughter to stay for these reasons despite very clear and consistent messages from him/her to the contrary, then ultimately you’ll end up doing a lot of emotional damage to them, not to mention to your relationship with them.